 You may retake each quiz once.
 The highest grade will be recorded.
 Note that quiz questions are drawn from a large bank of questions and may be different on each attempt.
 If technological issues occur during your quiz, this will count as a first attempt, and considerations for special circumstances will only be given if technological issues also occur on the second attempt.
+It is your responsibility to properly document these issues and report them to the course instructor immediately.
+No consideration for technical issues will be given if they are undocumented or you do not report them within 12 hours of them occurring.

-If less than four quizzes are given or a quiz must be cancelled for any reason, the weight of the cancelled quiz will be placed on the remaining quizzes.
+If less than three quizzes are given or a quiz must be cancelled for any reason, the weight of the cancelled quiz will be placed on the remaining quizzes.